 Gentoo is a housing association that owns or manages more than 34,000 properties.
 We believe that by putting people first we can build great homes and create strong communities.
 We are focused on delivering an outstanding service to our customers and as a responsible business, we pride ourselves on inspiring people to make a difference.
 We collaborate with key partners and other housing associations to influence things that affect our colleagues, customers and society.
 We are one of the largest employers in Sunderland and landlords in the North East.

 Gentoo Homes a subsidiary of Gentoo Group Ltd are one of the North East's most successful housing developers.
 They have experience and expertise in property related activity ranging from regeneration and modernisation to new build schemes.
 Gentoo Homes are a profit for purpose business and reinvest back into Gentoo.

 Our policies in relation to slavery and human trafficking

 Housing management policies

-We take a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.
+Gentoo take a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.

-As part of our Tenancy Management policy, Gentoo staff complete regular Tenancy Surveys, which aim to ensure that the legal tenant and their household are living in the property, and that it is not used for illegal purposes, which includes human trafficking and slavery.
+As part of our Tenancy Management policy, Gentoo staff complete regular Tenancy Surveys, which aim to ensure that the legal tenant and their household are living in the property and that it is not used for illegal purposes, which includes human trafficking and slavery.

 To ensure its employees are not subject to undue influence and are treated with dignity and respect, Gentoo has robust HR policies and procedures in place across all its operations.
 These are regularly audited to ensure compliance with employment legislation and prevent unethical working practices.
-Gentoo is committed to ensuring that all staff receive fair remuneration for the job they perform and undertakes regular reviews of terms and conditions across the work place.
+Gentoo is committed to ensuring that all staff receive fair remuneration for the job they perform and undertakes regular reviews of terms and conditions across the workplace.

 Our supply chains